 Below are answers to questions we’ve received.
 If you want to learn more about how Indiegraf works and ask your questions, get in touch.

 Indiegraf is a network of small and startup community news outlets pooling technology, capital, audience and revenue resources to accelerate their growth.
-We intend to lower the bar to entry to media ownership and enable diverse journalist-entrepreneurs to build a more equitable news ecosystem.
+We are on a mission to make local news entrepreneurship a great career and life choice for journalists everywhere.

 Indiegraf adds capacity, lowers costs and creates new revenue opportunities so publishers can focus on what’s most important: serving their communities with quality journalism.

 We have different services that attend to different needs, depending on the publisher’s growth stage.
-Long-term publisher partners utilize a combination of audience growth services and revenue support using Indiegraf-built technology.
+Our partner publishers utilize a combination of audience growth services and revenue support using Indiegraf-built technology.

-As media outlets grow, the services we provide can be adapted through our Starter, Standard, Pro or Specialized tiers.
-These tiers provide a tech stack optimized for small publishers as well as audience growth services and financing options via Indie Capital.
+As media outlets grow, the services we provide can be adapted through our Basic, Standard, Pro or Specialized tiers.
+These tiers provide a tech stack optimized for small publishers as well as audience growth services and financing options via the News Startup Fund.

 To learn more, get in touch with our Publisher Success Manager Joe Lanane.